marcin86junior/NPC-Generator-API/README.md

 2. Save conversation history of me and person I'm talking to OK
 3. Create prompter to talk with characters OK
 4. Use conversation history in CharacterConversation (last 10 messages) TODO
+5. Translate prompter from Polish to English TODO
-5. Move conversations/1/history/ to npc_api/urls.py TODO
+6. Move conversations/1/history/ to npc_api/urls.py TODO
 6. Add tests for new endpoints TODO

 ### My notes